phinanix/rust-beavers/notes.md

 * do stats on stuff remaining after bouncers
 * aggregate stats to get summary of what machines likely remain
 * start implementing the musical analyzer / compression-based algorithm
+CouldDOs:
+* for bouncers, start detection later / cut off the first few things to dodge beginning-effects

 implemented qh detection for bouncers! there were 150016 undecided machines